 Our customer acquisition strategy consists of customer growth obtained through organic customer additions as well as opportunistic acquisitions.
-During the years ended December 31, 2019 and 2018, we spent a total of \$18.7 million and \$13.7 million, respectively, on organic customer acquisitions.
+During the years ended December 31, 2020 and 2019, we spent a total of \$1.5 million and \$18.7 million, respectively, on organic customer acquisitions.
+As described above, the decrease was primarily due to limitation of our door-to-door marketing as a result of COVID-19 during the majority of 2020 and a reduction in targeted organic customer acquisitions as we focused our efforts to improve our organic sales channels, including vendor selection and sales quality.
 Our ability to grow our customer base organically or by acquisition is important to our success as we experience ongoing customer attrition each period.